Farooq Abdullah: Subsequent political career

 In the 2002 Legislative Assembly elections, Omar Abdullah was chosen to lead the National Conference, while Farooq Abdullah intended to continue his political career at the Central level.
 The National Conference lost the election and a coalition government headed by Mufti Mohammad Sayeed took office.
-On that year Former Prime Minister Atal Bihari Vajpayee in 2002 promised to make Abdullah the vice-president, but later reneged on his promise because of Abdul Kalam's nomination to President and Krishan Kant's disagree.
+On that year Former Prime Minister Atal Bihari Vajpayee in 2002 promised to make Abdullah the vice-president, but later reneged on his promise because of Abdul Kalam's nomination to president and Krishan Kant's disagree.

 Farooq Abdullah was subsequently elected to the Rajya Sabha in 2002 from Jammu and Kashmir and re-elected in 2009.
 He resigned from the Rajya Sabha in May 2009 and won a seat in the Lok Sabha from Srinagar.
 Abdullah joined the United Progressive Alliance government as a Cabinet Minister of New and Renewable Energy.

 Farooq Abdullah meets with Princess Astrid of Belgium in 2013 in New Delhi.

 Farooq Abdullah with the President of Mongolia Tsakhia Elbegdorj during his oath taking ceremony in Ulaanbaatar in 2013.

 Abdullah contested the Srinagar Lok Sabha seat again in the 2014 General Election, but was defeated by the People's Democratic Party candidate Tariq Hameed Karra.
 In 2017, Tariq Hameed Karra resigned from the position, leading to a by-election for the Srinagar parliamentary seat.
 Abdullah got 48,555 votes and defeated PDP candidate Nazir Ahmed Khan by 10,700 votes.

 On 16 September 2019, Abdullah became the first mainstream politician to be detained under the Public Safety Act.
 Prior to this, Abdullah was under house arrest since the scrapping of Article 370 of the Constitution of India.
 He was released from house detention under the PSA after seven and a half months on 13 March 2020.

 In 2022, before the election of the President of India, Mamata Bannerjee along with several other opposition leaders had proposed Abdullah's name as the Opposition's candidate.
 But Abdullah declined the offer stating that he wanted to remain in active politics for more years and concentrated on the Kashmir Union Territory issue.

+Assassination attempt

+In March 2026, Abdullah narrowly escaped an assassination attempt during a marriage ceremony in Jammu.
+The attacker, standing close behind Abdullah, fired at point-blank range, but missed.
+National Security Guard (NSG) commandos intervened, pushing the attacker away.